Tzeny/tzeny.github.io/_posts/wiki/2018-06-05-installing_tensorflow_on_archlinux.md

 hidden: true
 ---

-Based on this guide[1]
+Based on this guide1

 Installing packages
 -------------------

-<b>Important note</b>: You should start by installing Bumblebee and making sure it works: ([Arch Linux Wiki Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee)
+Important note: You should start by installing Bumblebee and making sure it works: ([Arch Linux Wiki Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee)

 My package versions: